TestGorilla LogoTestGorilla Logo

 1. Learning about the quality of their work environment over time

-Experienced workers have had time to compare many work environments and may be disappointed with the quality of their current work environment
+Experienced workers have the opportunity to compare many work environments and can be disappointed with the quality of their current work environment.

-2. Becoming jaded with their employer or industry as they progress through their career
+2. Becoming tired of their employer or industry as their career progresses

 3. Feeling stagnant or disengaged